roeycn/rick-and-morty-site/README.app.md

 If you are fortunate enough to have a rock solid data model to begin with that all parties are aligned with, and a schema to enforce correctness, you will be in an extremely good position to build your application.

-In our case we have control of the data (since we are creating it) and as such I will simply design it to align with the information provided with the standard Google search results:
+In our case we have control of the data (since we are creating it) and as such I will simply design it to align with the information provided with the standard Index search results:

 We already began this work when we built the `SearchResult` component so I am going to stick with those values for simplicity.
 You could definitely make the argument that `description` is a more apt term than `text`.
 Once again feel free to design your schema however you like, you don't need to follow what I've used to the letter.